TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :office: Vendor: Shift Cryptosecurity
 :iphone: Product: BitBox01
 :scroll: Title: Information leak via U2F
-:nerd_face: Detail: The C/C++ reference implementation for U2F by Yubico contains broken definition of a struct which can leak bytes from RAM via USB.
-The bug was fixed by updating the structure definition to a new correct one.
+:nerd_face: Detail: The C/C++ reference implementation for U2F by Yubico contains a broken definition of a struct which can leak bytes from RAM via USB.
+The bug was fixed by updating the struct definition to a new correct one.
-claims
 :poop: Bug: Bad struct memory layout
 :sunglasses: Reporter: Christian Reitter
 :mega: Explanation from vendor: <https://medium.com/shiftcrypto/important-security-news-about-version-4-4-0-upgrade-2449b745be9>